Communication of the Trump administration during the COVID-19 pandemic: International cooperation

 In his February 4 State of the Union address, Trump stated that his administration was working together with the Chinese government on the outbreak in China.

-On March 26, President Trump spoke on the phone with China's President Xi Jinping, and they pledged to cooperate in fighting against the pandemic.
+On March 26, President Trump spoke on the phone with CCP General Secretary Xi Jinping, and they pledged to cooperate in fighting against the pandemic.
 It signaled a fresh détente between the two countries after weeks of rising tensions.
 On the same day, after a video call summit with the other G20 leaders, Trump stated the United States was working with international allies to stop the spread of the coronavirus and to increase rapid information and data sharing.

 The G20 summit began on November 21 and was held virtually due to the pandemic.
 Trump attended the opening event but then left to play golf at the Trump National Golf Club in Sterling, Virginia while the G20 continued with presentations about pandemic preparedness and response.